Anders44/F20-1015/syllabus.md

 Python 3.8 - Anaconda: https://www.anaconda.com/products/individual

-(you won't need this installed for a while, but...)
+(You won't need this installed for a while, but...)
 TensorFlow 2.x: https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html

 ## Required texts

-We will be covering the first 1/2 of the book in learning python (pages 1 ...
+We will be covering the first 1/2 of the book in learning Python (pages 1 ...
 318).
 The book can be purchased from Amazon if you need a paper copy.  *Python Crash Course* by Eric Mathers, 2nd edition.
-At this point in time amazon lists it for $17.00 and notes that it is the best selling Python book of all time.
+At this point in time Amazon lists it for $17.00 and notes that it is the best selling Python book of all time.
 The Amazon link is:
 [https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280/ref=pd_sim_14_7](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280/ref=pd_sim_14_7)

-Project 1 from the book is used in machine learning section.
+Project 1 from the book is used in the machine learning section.
 We will implement project 1, then we will use machine learning to drive the game and win.
-This means that you have to get Project 1 to work (homework
+This means that you have to get project 1 to work (homework
 14) and you should consider starting on it immediately after homework 10 is done.
 Project 1 and (homework 14 and 15) have as many points as both the midterm and the final!